CAMI-challenge/OPAL/README.md

 optional arguments:
   -n, --no_normalization
                         Do not normalize samples
-  -p, --plot_abundances
+  -f FILTER, --filter FILTER
+                        Filter out the predictions with the smallest relative abundances summing up to [FILTER]% within a rank (affects only precision, default: 0) -p, --plot_abundances
                         Plot abundances in the gold standard (can take some minutes)